This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Tell your caregiver if you are afraid of closed spaces or have any metal implants in your body.
+- Tell your healthcare provider if you are afraid of closed spaces or have any metal implants in your body.
 An MRI cannot be used on people with implanted metal objects, such as a pacemaker, as it may cause serious injury.
 A watch, prosthesis, and other metal objects are not allowed inside the MRI room as they may interfere with the pictures.

 - Directions for eating and drinking: